mcauduro/retail/lab3_forecast/lab3_forecasting.md

 Asia Pacific (Tokyo)     | ap-northeast-1
 EU (Ireland)             | eu-west-1

-For the purposes of this lab, we're using US West (Oregon).
-This is shown as "Oregon" in the top right-hand corner of the AWS console and is referred to as us-west-2 via CLI or API.
+For the purposes of this lab, we're using US West (Oregon), which you may see in a few screenshots.
+This is displayed as "Oregon" in the top right-hand corner of the AWS console and is referred to as us-west-2 when invoking the CLI or API.

-### Console / GUI
+### Console / GUI Steps

 #### Step A